Artistry and international acclaim of Masabane

 Last season, Masabane performed Verdi’s Requiem with Bergen Philharmonic (Jader Bignamini), Accademia Nazionale di Santa Cecilia in Rome and at the Wiener Konzerthaus (Daniel Harding), and at International Maifestspiele Wiesbaden (Leo McFall).
 Masabane made debuts with the Munich Philharmonic for Beethoven’s Symphony No. 9 (Nicholas Collon), with Teatro Regio Torino Orchestra for Poulenc’s Stabat Mater (James Conlon), and with São Paulo Symphony Orchestra for Strauss’s Vier letzte Lieder(Thierry Fischer).

-Other recent performances include performing at the Royal British Legion Festival of Remembrance at the Royal Albert Hall, Mahler’s Symphony No. 2 with The Hallé (Kachun Wong), Tippett’s A Child of Our Timewith the Royal Northern Sinfonia (Dinis Sousa) and London Symphony Orchestra (Sir Antonio Pappano), Mendelssohn’s Elijah with the Oxford Philharmonic and the LSO, Vaughan Williams’s A Sea Symphony with LSO (Pappano), and Vier letzte Lieder with Cincinnati Symphony Orchestra (Giancarlo Guerrero) and Cape Town Philharmonic (Kamal Khan) .
+Other recent performances include performing at the Royal British Legion Festival of Remembrance at the Royal Albert Hall, Mahler’s Symphony No. 2 with The Hallé (Kachun Wong), Tippett’s A Child of Our Timewith the Royal Northern Sinfonia (Dinis Sousa) and London Symphony Orchestra (Sir Antonio Pappano), Mendelssohn’s Elijah with the Oxford Philharmonic and the LSO, Vaughan Williams’s A Sea Symphony with LSO (Sir Antonio Pappano), and Vier letzte Lieder with Cincinnati Symphony Orchestra (Giancarlo Guerrero) and Cape Town Philharmonic (Kamal Khan) .

-ABOUT
+BRIEFLY ABOUT MASABANE

-From Lebowakgomo, Limpopo province, South Africa.
-Masabane Cecilia Rangwanasha is a soprano who began her musical journey singing in school and church .
-Music meant worship songs in church, or the gospel performers she and her siblings watched on television — a very different world from the township, where Masabane had never encountered a professional singer.
+Music meant worship songs in church, or the gospel performers she and her siblings watched on television — she is in now in a very different world from the township, where Masabane had never encountered a professional singer.
 “We had to travel 45 minutes to town to find a piano.
-I think my first time touching one was actually after I enrolled in my music degree aged 19.”
+I think my first time touching one properly was actually after I enrolled in my music degree aged 19.”

-She is known for her extensive operatic performances and orchestral appearances, and has received accolades such as the Herbert von Karajan Prize in 2024.
-Performed as a soloist in Verdi’s Requiem at the First Night of the Proms in 2022.
-BBC Radio 3 New Generation Artist in 2023.
+Even when younger Masabane was known for her extensive operatic knowledge , har work and performances and orchestral appearances, and she continued to receive accolades such as the Herbert von Karajan Prize in 2024.
+Performed early in her career as a soloist in Verdi’s Requiem at the First Night of the BBC London Proms in 2022.

-She is married to Mvano Mgam and has a young Son Sisanda Mololoko born in July 2025.
+Masabane is married to Mvano Mgam and has a young Son Sisanda Mololoko born in July 2025.

-Masabane once gave an interview as reported in The Times Newspaper in London, walking through the marble foyer of the Royal Opera House wearing hot-pink lipstick and a T-shirt that read “You are stronger than you think.
-Your only limit is yourself.”
+Masabane once gave an interview as reported in The Times Newspaper in London, walking through the marble foyer of the Royal Opera House wearing hot-pink lipstick and a T-shirt that read :

-Visit Inter.Musica
+Visit Intermusica

-SPONSORED BY ROY THOMAS
+SPONSORED BY ROY J. THOMAS

-For Supporters and Fans Group
+For Supporters and Fans for further information

 Contact